kruschev/Covid19/README.md

 [ ![](tableau/china.png) ](tableau/china.png)

 ## Flight Routes Analysis
-I also created another dashboard to track the status of international flight routes around the world.
+I also created another dashboard to track the status of international direct flight routes around the world.
 Viewers can select one country/airport and see which flight routes are still active for the next 10 days.
 The dashboard is located at https://kruschev.github.io/flight_status/flight.html

-11 out of usual 83 countries can still fly to Italy.
+40 out of usual 105 countries can still fly directly to US.
 [ ![](tableau/flight_to.png) ](tableau/flight_to.png)

-Italy can still fly to 9 out of 80 usual countries.
+US can still fly directly to 31 out of 106 usual countries.
 [ ![](tableau/flight_from.png) ](tableau/flight_from.png)

 A map of active routes around the world.